This thread has been locked.

 Please click This Resolved My Issue if the reply answers your question.

-Explore Code Composer Studio documentation and resources using online Resource ExplorerTrack a known bug with SDOWP.
-Enter the bug id in the "Find Record ID" box
+Explore Code Composer Studio documentation and resources using online Resource ExplorerTrack the status of a known bug in the External Bug Tracking System.
+Visit this FAQ to learn how to search for a bug.

 Although printf is one of the first things that comes to mind when you think of debugging an application, it is not the best API to use to debug on embedded devices due to its impact on real-time performance and code footprint size.
 In SimpleLink SDKs the Display middle-ware driver is the recommended strategy for providing “printf” style debugging.
 For TI-RTOS applications, System_printf is another option.